I help students:

 I provide expert support to students as they create application essays, including:

-Many US-based colleges and universities use the Common App, which requires a personal statement of 650 words (or fewer) to introduce yourself to college-application reviewers.
+Many US-based colleges and universities use the Common App, which requires a personal statement of 650 words (or fewer) to introduce yourself to admissions officers.
 This same essay can be used to apply to any school that accepts the Common App.
 So, if you work hard on your personal statement, it can work hard for you at a wide range of schools.

 With respect and encouragement for each student's process and progress, I help them: